The Ultimate Guide to a 70s Theme Night

 - Starskey & Hutch

 This type of theme can be dropped in to a Warm Up set and, because they are often only very short in duration, allow you to use them as utility tracks rather than a full song.
 Other themes that work really well include Van Der Valk which was a UK number one in 1970 for the Simon Park Orchestra (Eye Level) and a selection of TV themes that crossed decades but are still synonymous with the 70s:

 - Happy Days

 - Muppet Show

 - Jamie & the Magic Torch

 I personally don’t over-play the TV themes but a few carefully selected gems always hit the spot.
-Check out TV Themes for the full listing of available themes.
 You can even go one step further and use a classic TV theme to kick off your Main Set…something like Top Of The Pops – 70s version would work.

 Kicking off your Main Set with an absolute banger is a must…isn’t it?
 Some DJs like to throw everything they have into the first part of their Main Set, others prefer a gentle approach as they tease & build their audience…it’s really down to you as the DJ to decide what works best for your audience.
 As with most other decades, there are plenty of songs to go at.

 100 – 115 BPM 70s Tracks